TheFox/smtpd/README.md

 # SMTPd
 SMTP server (library) written in PHP.
 This library only provides an interface to the SMTP protocol with PHP.
 You need to deliver the mails by yourself.

+## Why this project?
+Believe it or not, **email is still the killer feature of the Internet**.
+There are tons of projects like [PHPMailer](https://github.com/PHPMailer/PHPMailer): to send emails programmatically (with PHP).
+But there are not so many to receive emails from SMTP.

+With this interface you can do something like this for your app users:

+	User <-> MUA (like Thunderbird) <-> SMTP <-> Your PHP App

+This is useful when you have a messaging application written in PHP but no graphical user interface for it.
+So your graphical user interface can be any [email client](http://en.wikipedia.org/wiki/Email_client).
+[Thunderbird](https://www.mozilla.org/en-US/thunderbird/) for instance.

 ## Installation
 The preferred method of installation is via [Packagist](https://packagist.org/packages/thefox/smtpd) and [Composer](https://getcomposer.org/).
 Run the following command to install the package and add it as a requirement to composer.json: